riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 ##Why not packages?
 The only real drawback to using a package based architecture is that it adds some minor complexity.

-For small projects, a package approach *might* be overkill.
+For smaller projects, a package approach *might* be overkill.
 However, I'm very impressed with the package approach and feel even for small projects it could worthwhile despite the added overhead.

 ##What we'll build
 <img src="../images/posts/package-based-architecture-part-1/after-core.png" class="img-responsive" />

 For those of you who have gone through the <a href="/paging-and-sorting-part-1/" target="_blank">paging and sorting</a> tutorial, this is going to look familiar.
-Sorry about the recycled application, but taking an existing application seemed a good way to demonstrate the differences between a standard and package based architecture.
+Sorry about the recycled application, but taking an existing application seemed like a good way to demonstrate the differences between a standard and package based architecture.

 Note we won't be doing much explanation or examination of the actual implementation code, mostly we'll be moving code around and dealing with `package.js` files.
 If you want an explanation of the code, check out the <a href="/paging-and-sorting-part-1/" target="_blank">paging and sorting</a> tutorial.